openstack-archive/stx-docs/doc/source/installation_guide/latest/controller_storage.rst

 VSwitch virtual environment
 ***************************

 **Only in virtual environment**.
-If the compute has more than 4 cpus, the system will auto-configure the vswitch to use 2 cores.
-However some virtual environments do not properly support multi-queue required in a multi-CPU environment.
-Therefore run the following command to reduce the vswitch cores to
+If the compute node has more than four CPUs, the system auto-configures the vswitch to use two cores.
+However, some virtual environments do not properly support multi-queue, which is required in a multi-CPU environment.
+Therefore, run the following command to reduce the vswitch cores to one:
-1:

 ::